nevikashah/uptime-monitor/README.md

 ## 🪿 Website Uptime Monitor

 A serverless website monitoring application built with the HONC stack (Hono, OpenTelemetry, and Cloudflare).
-This application allows you to monitor the uptime of websites by performing periodic health checks and storing the results in a D1 database.
+This application allows you to monitor the uptime of websites by performing periodic health checks and storing the results in a D1 database

 ### Features